k-hench/GenomicOriginsScripts/index.md

-The **R** package **GenomicOriginsScripts** provides the scripts needed to reproduce the figures and the supplementary figures of the paper *The genomic origins of a marine radiation* by Hench, McMillan and Puebla
+The **R** package **GenomicOriginsScripts** provides the scripts needed to reproduce the figures and the supplementary figures of the paper *Ancestral variation, hybridization and modularity fuel a marine radiation* by Hench, McMillan and Puebla

 ## Install